Published: December 2015

-In 2014, the Open Philanthropy Project made a $285,000 grant to support IW’s activities.
+In 2014, the Open Philanthropy Project recommended a $285,000 grant to support IW’s activities.
 Based on our evaluation of IW’s work since that time and its current funding situation, the Open Philanthropy Project has decided to renew our support with a $150,000 grant to the ImmigrationWorks Foundation.

 The Open Philanthropy Project is making a $150,000, 18-month unrestricted grant to the ImmigrationWorks Foundation to support its work on immigration policy, which we have identified as a priority cause.
 The Open Philanthropy Project made a previous grant to ImmigrationWorks in 2014.